Ovintiv (NYSE:OVV) Sees Large Volume Increase

 Several equities analysts have recently issued reports on the company.
-JPMorgan Chase & Co. upgraded Ovintiv from a “neutral” rating to an “overweight” rating and lifted their price target for the company from $56.00 to $64.00 in a research note on Tuesday, June 28th.
 Capital One Financial upgraded Ovintiv from an “equal weight” rating to an “overweight” rating and lifted their price target for the company from $61.00 to $82.00 in a research note on Wednesday, March 23rd.
-Raymond James set a $60.00 price objective on Ovintiv and gave the stock a “market perform” rating in a research report on Tuesday, May 10th.
-Wells Fargo & Company boosted their price objective on Ovintiv from $52.00 to $72.00 and gave the stock an “overweight” rating in a research report on Monday, March 14th.
-Finally, Royal Bank of Canada reduced their price objective on Ovintiv from $53.00 to $50.00 and set an “outperform” rating on the stock in a research report on Thursday, May 12th.
+Barclays lifted their price target on Ovintiv from $56.00 to $72.00 and gave the company an “overweight” rating in a research note on Tuesday, June 14th.
+Morgan Stanley decreased their price target on Ovintiv from $68.00 to $65.00 and set an “overweight” rating on the stock in a research note on Monday, June 6th.
+Mizuho decreased their price target on Ovintiv from $78.00 to $77.00 and set a “buy” rating on the stock in a research note on Tuesday, May 31st.
+Finally, National Bank Financial boosted their price objective on Ovintiv from $90.00 to $115.00 in a research report on Thursday, June 16th.
 Two analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, Ovintiv has an average rating of “Moderate Buy” and an average price target of $63.74.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
-Stockholders of record on Wednesday, June 15th were paid a $0.25 dividend.
-The ex-dividend date of this dividend was Tuesday, June 14th.
+The company also recently declared a quarterly dividend, which was paid on Thursday, June 30th.
+Investors of record on Wednesday, June 15th were paid a dividend of $0.25 per share.
 This is an increase from Ovintiv’s previous quarterly dividend of $0.20.
-This represents a $1.00 annualized dividend and a dividend yield of 2.55%.
+This represents a $1.00 dividend on an annualized basis and a yield of 2.55%.
+The ex-dividend date was Tuesday, June 14th.

 About Ovintiv (NYSE:OVV)